 The membership of the Salt Spring Island Community Economic Development Commission (SSI-CEDC) consists of the CRD Regional Director and eight appointed Volunteer Commissioners.

 Holly is a modern-day dynamo who runs a custom training company Spark + Co, which provides management and training solutions to clients around North America.
 Holly embodies a balance between savvy-business person and grounded community member.
-Most recently she is the architect of CEDC’s Rural Business Accelerator program.
+Most recently she is the architect of CEDC’s Rural Business Accelerator program and now the Vice-Chair of the Commission.
 Additionally, Holly also volunteers with Connecting Generations and Salt Spring Digital.

 She moved to Salt Spring in 2008 from Vancouver for the “slower pace of life” and since then the entire family has found themselves involved in many community organizations.
 Holly also tweets about the island economy as @sparkandco and manages the social media presence for CEDC.
 Holly loves to kayak, sail and hike and can be found walking her dog on local trails, rain or shine.

 With a knack for finding unique and beautiful places to live, Inga, who immigrated to Canada from Germany in 2000, first lived in Whistler, then moved to Salt Spring in 2012.
 Drawn by its natural beauty and charm, Inga came to the island to raise her kids in a rural setting.
 In her work, Inga coaches, and trains leaders of organizations on innovation and changing systems.
 She also consults small companies on business strategy.